 The only other rumor that was floated around involving the Spurs was that DeJuan Blair was again being shopped for a second roud pick.
 Although Blair has been on the block for a long time, and he has proven that he can be a decent role player in this league, Blair again went without being dealt for, leading to the thinking that he will eventually leave in free-agency at the end of the season.

 Even though there were no deals made, Spurs fans should not be upset.
 The Redick deal was a long shot from the beginning, and although he would have been a nice upgrade, the Spurs’ wing players are above average for their position group.
 Manu Ginobili, Danny Green, Kawhi Leonard, Stephen Jackson, and even Gary Neal have all proven their worth at some point.
 And, although some of their worth may be declining (looking at you Manu.
 LOOKING VERY HARD AT YOU GARY NEAL), they have proven that they are more than capable of shooting well for this team.

 And as for Blair, he usually resides in Coach Pop’s doghouse, and as a result doesn’t get much playing time anyways.
 It’s hard tom imagine that anyone would have even given up a second round pick for a guy they could have just as easily picked up in free agency on a small contract in the next summer.

 All in all, the Spurs are going to be ok.
 They had the best record in the NBA coming into the deadline, and even with no acquisitions, they still look to be a contender for the championship come playoff time.

-Topics: NBA Trade Deadline
+Tags: NBA Trade Deadline